 5. Create a New Year Campaign

 The New Year isn’t just about losing weight and returning gifts.
-It’s also a time of year where people are re-evaluating their life plans, making decisions about where they work or live, and hoping for broad changes.
-It’s also a time of year when sports become more important (with the Super Bowl coming up) and, eventually, when people are starting to think about Valentine’s Day.
+It’s also a time of year when people re-evaluate their life plans, decide where they work or live, and hope for broad changes.
+It’s also a time of year when sports become more important (with the Super Bowl coming up) and, eventually when people start to think about Valentine’s Day.
 Take advantage of all this to craft a New Year campaign with discounts for goods that people may be most interested in.

 6. Dig Into Your Online Traffic Data for New Options